ga-zelle/Eversense-Countdown-Timer/README.md

 Limitations:
 - new logfile started and no loop executed since then : not fatal
 - last loop was at irregular time due to special event like target change or profile change: wrong synschronisation
-- Android 11+ : crashes; you may use an AAPS3.0dev version in other branch
+- Android 11+ : crashes; if you have an AAPS3.0dev version you can use the script in the other branch